streamnative/charts/charts/sn-platform/README.md

 - Monitor the health and performance of Pulsar clusters using dedicated tools such as Pulsar detector and StreamNative Console.

 For details, see [StreamNative Platform documentation](https://docs.streamnative.io/docs/platform-overview).

+## ServiceAccount token mounting

+Chart-created ServiceAccounts inherit Kubernetes token mounting behavior by default.
+Set `global.serviceAccount.automountServiceAccountToken: false` to disable automatic token mounting for all of them.
+A component's `serviceAccount.automountServiceAccountToken` value overrides the global setting; for example, `vault.serviceAccount.automountServiceAccountToken: true` keeps mounting enabled for Vault.
+The custom metric server's setting also covers its init and Prometheus ServiceAccounts, and `zookeeper.customTools.serviceAccount` covers backup and restore.

+Before disabling token mounting, provide a projected ServiceAccount token and cluster CA to workloads that call the Kubernetes API, including Vault, Prometheus, external DNS, and function worker.
+Setting the ServiceAccount field alone does not create a replacement token volume in Pods.